-... can faith save him? ... grammatically this question expects a "no" answer This is used in an eschatological sense.
-Judgment will be based on:
+... can faith save him? ... this question expects a "no" answer.
+This is used in the sense that the final Judgment will be based on: (1) works (Matt.

-(11) works

-(Matt.
 25:31; Who will render to every man according to his deeds: Rom.
-2:6;

-For we must all appear before the judgment seat of Christ; that every one may receive the things done in his body, according to that he hath done, whether it be good or bad.
+2:6; For we must all appear before the judgment seat of Christ; that every one may receive the things done in his body, according to that he hath done, whether it be good or bad.
+Il Cor, 5:10; Be not deceived; God is not mocked: for whatsoever a man soweth, that shall he also reap.

-II Cor, 5:10;

-Be not deceived; God is not mocked: for whatsoever a man soweth, that shall he also reap.
 For he that soweth to his flesh shall of the flesh reap corruption; but he that soweth to the Spirit shall of the Spirit reap life everlasting.